 Getting to the Geneva Auto Show (Genève Auto Salon) is easiest by public transportation.
 Trains (and planes!) are the best options but buses also stop at the show grounds.
 Pricey parking is available.

-→ See Visiting the Geneva Motor Show (Genève Auto Salon) in Switzerland for general information including opening hours and ticket prices
+→ See Visiting the Geneva Motor Show (Genève Auto Salon) in Switzerland for general information including opening hours and ticket prices — a return to celebrate the 100th anniversary is planned for 2024.

 Flying to the Geneva International Auto Show (Genève Auto Salon)